aim-msds-pt-2025b/4de89279943ea0e42ef94b23123347ac714c2e6b47774d13be052f8c7e4031ab_foreign_student_placement/README.md

 ### Project Overview

-Building on our core ML pipeline, we now containerize everything with Docker for environment consistency and orchestrate the end-to-end workflow in Apache Airflow, gaining clear DAG definitions, retries, logging, and a UI for monitoring.
+Building on my core ML pipeline, we now containerize everything with Docker for environment consistency and orchestrate the end-to-end workflow in Apache Airflow, gaining clear DAG definitions, retries, logging, and a UI for monitoring.

 ---